Paratii-Video/ParatiiJSDemo/README.md

 # ParatiiJSDemo
 A browser implementation demo for paratii.js

-At the moment it's just test
+At the moment just test

 `paratii.eth.vids.get`